The 20 Best Cerebral Arteriovenous Malformation Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-L Lunsford is a Neurosurgery provider in Pittsburgh, Pennsylvania.
+Dr. Lunsford is the Lars Leksell Professor and Distinguished Professor of neurological surgery at the University of Pittsburgh School of Medicine.
+He is also the director of the Center for Image-Guided Neurosurgery and the Residency Training Program at UPMC.
 Dr. Lunsford is rated as a Distinguished provider by MediFind in the treatment of Cerebral Arteriovenous Malformation.
-His top areas of expertise are Meningioma, Acoustic Neuroma, Schwannoma, Gamma Knife Radiosurgery, and Rhizotomy.
+He is also highly rated in 53 other conditions, according to our data.
+His clinical expertise encompasses Meningioma, Acoustic Neuroma, Schwannoma, Gamma Knife Radiosurgery, and Rhizotomy.
+Dr. Lunsford is board certified in American Board Of Neurological Surgery.
 Dr. Lunsford is currently accepting new patients.

 Distinguished in Cerebral Arteriovenous Malformation